Medically reviewed by Drugs.com. Last updated on Aug 19, 2020.

 Use: Labeled Indications

-Moderate-to-severe atopic dermatitis in immunocompetent patients not responsive to conventional therapy or when conventional therapy is not appropriate
+Moderate to severe atopic dermatitis: Treatment of moderate to severe atopic dermatitis in immunocompetent patients not responsive to conventional therapy or when conventional therapy is not appropriate

 Hypersensitivity to tacrolimus or any component of the formulation